How to order a custom skirt

 - You will need a pencil, a tape measure, and a piece of string or rope long enough to wrap around the cockpit rim.

-- Put a mark on the inside of your cockpit rim where you will start the measurement.
+- Put a mark under your cockpit rim (where the rand or bungee goes!) where you will start the measurement.